cuongthach137/yahee/README.md

 Issues to be fixed:

-1. Unexpected behavior when users open several tabs or access the account on both a web and mobile browser simultaneously
+1. Unwanted behavior when users open several tabs
 2. Janky scroll especially when messages contain attachments
 3. Removed messages may still be visible on sidebar as latest message
 4. Incorrect announcements in group chat when a user leaves the conversation and is later added back
 5. Broken layout on login page
-6. Access the site on IOS devices shows a blank page @@
+6. Accessing the site on IOS devices shows a blank page @@
+7. Weird bug when sending a new message from a Mac in which the very last word of the message duplicates into a new message (Ex: "hey yo" "yo") (f you steve job)
+8. Incorrect user activity status

+Bugs...features to be added:
+1. Conversation tags
+2. Video call that actually works
    ...